monesidn/load-n-cache/README.md

     return user;
 }
 ```
-The code above is loosely based on something i found in a production environment and has a lot of problems:
+The code above is loosely based on something I found in a production environment and has a lot of problems:
 1. Invoking getUser() multiple times may trigger multiple subsequent calls to the backend.
 1. You can never be sure if user is undefined because the backend did not worked or it's not loaded yet.
 You can improve this code by making wise usage of promises patterns but, as you take more scenarios into account, handling gets harder.